Battle of Hyderabad: Battle

 On 24 March 1843 British troops, led by Sir Charles Napier, set out from Hyderabad to meet Sher Mohammad.
 After marching for some time, the British forces came upon the Amir's army.
-While waiting for the rest of the British army, the Scinde Horse, one of Napier's cavalry regiments, began to position themselves in a line opposite the Talpurs troops, who began to fire on the regiment.
+While waiting for the rest of the British army, the Scinde Horse, one of Napier's cavalry regiments, began to position themselves in a line opposite the Talpur troops, who began to fire on the regiment.
 Napier himself had to do much of the positioning of the troops, as he lacked experienced commanders within his regiments.
 As each regiment made its way to the battle, and into position, the fighting grew fierce between both sides.
 The Talpur troops were well entrenched in their position and, due to the terrain, Napier was unable to get an idea of just how far the Talpur line was and how well it was supported.
 Soon the British had brought up artillery as well, which opened fire on the Talpur troops in their trenches.
 As the British approached the left side of Talpur forces, they found themselves faced with heavy attack from the trees, where a large number of troops had positioned themselves.